rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-11-13-c9bdd64ee32ab492-trading-and-settlement-programme-for-slb-segment-for-period-from-01122025-to-311.md

 source: bse
 stocks: []
 tags:
+- collateral
+- december-2025
+- securities-borrowing
+- settlement
 - slb
-- settlement-schedule
-- trading-programme
-- securities-lending
-- securities-borrowing
-- december-2025
+- trading-operations
 title: Trading and Settlement Programme for SLB Segment for Period from 01.12.2025 to 31.12.2025
 ---